West End Service Station

 1948 Local mechanics Henry "Hank" Dohle and Robert "Doc" Heidinger buy the West End Service Station.

-1961 Ralph Ellison buys the site, renaming it Ralph's Mobil Service Station; it eventually outgrows the lot.
+1961 Ralph Ellsworth buys the site, renaming it Ralph's Mobil Service Station; it eventually outgrows the lot.

 1964 Route 66 bypasses Edwardsville; the station is sold and becomes a dental practice until 2019.